 When presented with the issue about apartment residents who do not have the benefit of recycling services, Kittle made the suggestion that a collaborative effort would be needed.

 “An individual renter going to the apartment owner probably doesn’t have a lot of clout, but if he can get a block of residents and organize themselves so that it isn’t just one person complaining but it’s dozens of people requesting.
 The downside to this is that if there’s incremental costs, you know that the apartment owner is not going to eat it.
 He’s going to transfer that cost down to the renters, so you kind of get what you pay for,” he said.

-His most influential person is his wife, Kittle said.
+The township supervisor says the most influential person is his wife, Kim.

 “I’ve known her for a better part of fifty years,” he said.
 “She is supportive, understanding, challenging, and not afraid to tell you when you’re wrong.”